 If you offer enough of these rewards, people may be willing to look past how much they may be spending.
 If something’s a little cheaper on the internet, that cheapness won’t roll into a reward.
 Your loyalty program will.

 Starbucks has seen exceptional success with their loyalty program, where the average customer spends $62.50 to obtain a free drink of varying value.
-The signs show that people love their loyalty programs and they’re willing to stick around for the long haul in order to see a return.
+The signs show that people love their loyalty programs.
+They’re willing to stick around for the long haul in order to see a return.

 2. Provide Added Value